charlietriplett/OpenA11yEngineer/_checklist-web/separator.md

 keyboard:
   any key	: |
     Nothing.
 Should be ignored by the screenreader.

+mobile:
+  swipe: |
+    Nothing.
+Should be ignored by the screenreader.

+screenreader:
   name:  |
     None.
 Should be ignored by the screenreader.
   role:  |
     n/a
   group: |
     n/a
   state: |
     n/a

-mobile:
-  swipe: |
-    Nothing.
-Should be ignored by the screenreader.

 ---

 ## Developer notes